vwxyzjn/cleanrl/docs/rl-algorithms/ppg.md

 | Starpilot (easy) | 35.19 ± 13.07    | 33.15 ± 11.99    | 42.01 ± 9.59                           |
 | Bossfight (easy) | 10.34 ± 2.27     | 9.48 ± 2.42      | 10.71 ± 2.05                           |
 | Bigfish (easy)   | 27.25 ± 7.55     | 22.21 ± 7.42     | 15.94 ± 10.80                          |

+???+ info

+    Note that we have run the procgen experiments using the `easy` distribution for reducing the computational cost.

 Learning curves: